mcorino/wxRuby3/INSTALL.md

 > the development state of the wxWidgets master branch.
 You can check the latest results of the wxRuby3 CI master build
 > workflows of the [wxRuby3 Github Actions](https://github.com/mcorino/wxRuby3/actions) to get a feel of the current
 > integration state.

+#### Controlling included modules for embedded wxWidgets

+When building wxRuby3 with embedded wxWidgets (implicit or explicit) there are some setup arguments to control the modules included in the wxRuby3 installation.
+If none of these options are specified __all__ modules will be included by default.

+Note that these option only have effect if building with embedded wxWidgets.
+When building for wxWidgets system or user installation, module support will be determined by the build options supplied when building that wxWidgets installation.

+##### WebView module

+To explicitly include the wxWidgets WebView library for the Wx::WEB::WebView module (the default) add the `--with-webview` option.
+To explicitly specify which WebView backends should be supported it is possible to use the option like `--with-webview=<backend>[,<backend>`.
+On Windows __<backend\>__ can be `edge` and/or `ie`.
+By default, if no backend is specified, only the `edge` backend will be supported on Windows.
+On Linux and MacOS currently only the `webkit` backend is supported.

+To explicitly exclude WebView support add the `--without-webview` option.

 #### Setup with user installed wxWidgets